cocoon-project/droyd-stf/README.md

     docker-compose up

-when run for the first time, docker will load 2 images from dockerhub, be patient.
+when run for the first time, docker will load some images from dockerhub, be patient.

 watch your devices to answer the authorization request for this machine